orbitalchicken/Roadmap/Triaged.md

 Not a bug
 ---------
 	- settings/backgrounds Consider aligning the dropdown boxes for Gradient and Picture Aspect to each other.
+	- If changing the mouse pointer from default white to black (e.g Adwaita), it shows up as white during startup.
+After login, it changes to black.

 Outside of the scope
 --------------------